 1. Religious consciousness

 2. Conscience

 3. Justice

-4. Free pursuit of knowledge and free expression 5.
-Toleration perfection, and the future holds a very high civilisation.
+4. Free pursuit of knowledge and free expression

+5. Toleration

+As for civilisation, the four grades of civilisation are observed as civilised, highly civilised, very highly civilised, and completely civilised.
+Ghurye draws four conclusions from these four divisions.
+First, he claims that no society has yet reached the stage of being completely civilised or very highly civilised.
+Secondly, Ghurye frames this as a linear progress towards perfection, and the future holds a very high civilisation.
 Thirdly, the distribution of values figures into this division of stages.
 High civilisation reflected a wider acceptance of humanitarian and cultural values.
 Fourthly, all stages possess distinctive attributes that crystallise to give the culture a distinctive character.
-So different stages of civilization will have different cultures that will control individual's actions.
+So different stages of civilisation will have different cultures that will control individual's actions.
 He also observes in relation to culture and civilisation that culture is individual attainment and the more individuals excel in their attainments, the richer civilisation becomes.